List of States: Alabama

 United States Natural Hazards:

 The United States has numerous natural hazards.
 There are hurricanes along the Atlantic and Gulf of Mexico coasts, flooding, mud slides in California, and frequent tornadoes in the midwest and southeast.
-Varied other occurrences include volcanoes, and earthquake activity around Pacific Basin, tsunamis, and forest fires in the western portion of the country.
+Varied other occurrences include volcanoes, and earthquake activity around the Pacific Basin, tsunamis, and forest fires in the western portion of the country.
 In northern Alaska there is permafrost, which is a major impediment to development.

 United States Environmental Issues:

 The United States is the largest single emitter of carbon dioxide from the burning of fossil fuels.
-There is acid rain, resulting from the air pollution if both the U.S. and Canada.
+There is acid rain resulting from the air pollution of both the U.S. and Canada.
 Much of the western part of the country has limited natural fresh water resources, which requires careful management.
 The U.S. has water pollution from runoff of pesticides and fertilizers.
 There are also land issues regarding desertification.